mjlee177/Capstone_Fruits_Classification/README.md

 The pictures have varying dimensions but all are 96 dpi vertical and horizontal resolution, have 24 bit depth, and are in jpeg format.

 The data is split into 97% training, 2% validation, and 1% testing.
 Since there is a total of 10,000 pictures, this means that for each of the 5 fruit classes, there are 1940 training, 40 validation, and 20 testing images.
 This ensures that distribution of classes is consistent across all three sets and that the model is trained on a representative sample.

+## Business Case

+The results of this study can provide insights into real world cases where fruits categorization is important.
+Fruits identification could be used to improve grocery store checkouts, train robots to handle fruits, farming,

 ## Modeling Plan